FarmBot-Docs/farmbot-genesis/v0.8/V0.8-Software-Setup/wifi-configurator.md

 ---
 title: "WiFi Configurator"
 slug: "wifi-configurator"
-excerpt: "Step-by-step instructions for installing and using the WiFi Configurator utility"
+description: "Step-by-step instructions for installing and using the WiFi Configurator utility"
 ---

 * toc